Cinema 4D tutorial¶

 cioc4din the installation directory.
 By default, this will be:

-- Restart Cinema 4D, you should now see a Conductor menu.
+Restart Cinema 4D, you should now see Conductor Render in the Render menu.
 If not, submit a ticket to Conductor Support.

 Set submission parameters¶

-- To open the submitter dialog, Choose Conductor Render from the Conductor menu or the Extensions menu.
+- To open the submitter dialog, Choose Conductor Render from the Render menu or the Extensions menu.

 - Set a title to show up on the Conductor dashboard when you submit.
-By default, the title uses tokens:
+By default, the title may use any Cinema 4D tokens that are in context.
+This includes

-- Check that a suitable version of Cinema 4D appears in the Cinema 4D Version field, and choose a renderer.
+- Check that a suitable version of Cinema 4D appears in the Cinema 4D Version field, and choose a renderer version.

 Because the submitter has not yet connected with your account at Conductor, the project is - Not Connected -, and the pulldown menu is empty.